petedomokos/The_Quadrants_Bar_Chart/README.md

 It is particularly good for data that naturally falls into 2 or 4 categories, because each half or quadrant represents a category.

+A great example of how D3 can turn a simple bar chart into an unusual and meaningful visual.

 ## About this project

 This is an ongoing little project to show case the potential that D3 offers, by manipulating a simple bar chart in an unusual way.